-- The accumulation of merits by a child can lead to the presentation of a bronze, silver, gold or platinum certificate during a whole school assembly. - Certificates are awarded to children whose work is displayed on the "good learning" board. - There is an on-going head teacher's award for a whole class whose good behaviour and positive attitude has been noticed. - Children show their excellent work to the deputy head, inclusion manager or head teacher. - School postcards are sent to parents/carers from staff members highlighting their child's achievement. - Teachers may also put into place their own systems for rewarding effort and readiness to learn.
+- The accumulation of merits by a child can lead to the presentation of a bronze, silver, gold or platinum certificate during a whole school assembly. - Certificates are awarded to children whose work is displayed on the "good learning" board. - There is an on-going head teacher's award for a whole class whose good behaviour and positive attitude has been noticed. - Children show their excellent work to the deputy head, inclusion manager or head teacher. - See Saw is used to highlight a child's achievement. - Teachers may also put into place their own systems for rewarding effort and readiness to learn.